WaterFutures/EPyT-Flow/docs/tut.quality.rst

 +--------------+------------------------------------------------------------+

-Furthermore, reaction options such as bulk and wall coefficients might be set as well by either setting the options in the .inp file or by calling the corresponding EPANET functions.
+Furthermore, initial node concentrations, and reaction options such as bulk and wall coefficients can be set as well by either setting the options in the .inp file or by calling :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.set_quality_parameters`.

 Example of running a chemical analysis where the concentration at the reservoir is fixed over time.